 Children under the age of 21 will likely have their driving license suspended, along with the possibility of court ordered substance abuse rehabilitation or a mandatory work program consisting of 20-40 hours a week depending on the number of offenses committed.

 Though marijuana under 10 grams is a civil offense, possession of marijuana paraphernalia is still criminal.
 The state of Maryland attempted to change this law in 2015 but it was vetoed by governor Larry Hogan after the bill passed through the General Assembly.
-For more information, see this article.
+For more information, see here.
 Though it is likely the law will change soon to make paraphernalia legal, it has not yet done so.
 In addition, the state of Maryland has passed a law that will make smoking in public places punishable with up to a $500 fine starting in 2015.